nicharr-nn/HealthQuestProject/.github/PULL_REQUEST_TEMPLATE.md

   - Add function get_status in models.py to determine assignment status.
   - add logic to handle due_date in workout assignment creation and update.
   - add logic to handle change member_id or change visibility when updating workout assignments.
+  - add rating api in recipe app.
 - **Serializer Update**
   - Updated `WorkoutAssignmentSerializer` to include `status` field.
 - **Delete UserAchivement, Achivement model**
 - **Test Cases**
   - Added more unit tests for the workout assignments
   - Fix coach can't see the programs they created because of filter level_access
+  - Fix other coach can't see programs created by other coaches
+  - Added test cases for food reating api

 ## Testing Checklist
 - [X] Unit tests added for new model and API endpoints